onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Strapping-In-For-A-Jepsening.md

 have tried to emulate one further, keeping a log of our immediate interpretations and hypothesis, of each failed run.
-See this [sample if you are interested in our process](https://github.com/onyx-platform/onyx-jepsen/blob/master/onyx-issues-log.txt#L233), but please do not judge!
+See this [sample if you are interested in our process](https://github.com/onyx-platform/onyx-jepsen/blob/master/onyx-issues-log.txt#L233), but please do not judge our notes!

 Onyx coordinates peers via a shared log, written to ZooKeeper.
 Each peer plays back this log in order, gaining a full view of the cluster replica.
 One